Tohby823/DSA-Project-Documentation-2/README.md

 - Audit and rectify gender pay gaps.
 - Ensure full compliance with regulatory salary thresholds.
 - Standardize performance ratings to reduce bias.

+ ### Limitations
+ -_ Data Duplication_: Some employees have multiple entries in the dataset, often with differing performance ratings or location assignments.
+This duplication could lead to inaccurate analysis of headcount, performance distribution, regional staffing, or bonus calculations, as the same individual may be counted more than once or assigned conflicting attributes.